Aharon Feldman: Public positions

 In 1994, Rabbi Feldman spoke publicly against the actions of Baruch Goldstein saying that there could be "no justification", and describing the actions as "way beyond the pale".

 In 2003, in response to a question from Gil Student, Feldman issued a ruling regarding Chabad messianists.
 He drew a distinction between what he terms the "meshichists" (those who believe the late Rabbi Menachem Mendel Schneerson is the messiah) and the "elokists" (those who believe he was a part of God or God "clothed in a body").
 He ruled that it is forbidden to associate with elokists under any circumstances due to their heresy and that they cannot be counted for a minyan, stating that most Chabad adherents do not fall under that category.
 Regarding the meshichists, he determined that while their beliefs do not make them heretics, it is forbidden to conduct any action which would be seen as lending credence to their messianic beliefs.

 Feldman has penned a lengthy critical review of the Steinsaltz Talmud.
 Among many criticisms, he writes, "Specifically, the work is marred by an extraordinary number of inaccuracies stemming primarily from misreadings of the sources; it fails to explain those difficult passages which the reader would expect it to explain; and it confuses him with notes which are often irrelevant, incomprehensible, and contradictory."
 Feldman says he fears that, "An intelligent student utilizing the Steinsaltz Talmud as his personal instructor might in fact conclude that Talmud in general is not supposed to make sense."
 Furthermore, writes Feldman, the Steinsaltz Talmud gives off the impression that the Talmud is intellectually flabby, inconsistent, and often trivial.

 In 2005, he wrote a critique of Rabbi Natan Slifkin, explaining and defending the 2004 ban issued against Slifkin's books.

 Feldman has been an opponent of Open Orthodoxy.
 He argues that "The basis of Orthodox Judaism is a belief in the Divine origin of both the Oral and Written Torah.
 Yeshivat Chovevei Torah’s leaders or their graduates have said clearly or implicitly on many occasions that they do not accept that the Torah was authored by Hashem, that parts of the Torah can be excised, and that the Oral Law was developed by Rabbis to adjust the Written Torah to the realities of the time that they lived in.
 This basic philosophy is what writes them out of Orthodox Jewry."

 Rav Feldman has written and spoken strongly against the ideology of Zionism.
-In a letter to R. Aharon Lichtenstein, He quoted their mutual Rebbe, Rav Yitzhok Hutner as saying that Zionism is "pure apikorsus."
-He also quoted R. JB Soloveitchik (R. Lichtenstein's father in law) as saying Leumius (Zionism) is Apikorsus.
+In a letter to R. Aharon Lichtenstein, he quoted their mutual Rebbe, Rav Yitzhok Hutner as saying that Zionism is "pure apikorsus."
+He also quoted Rav Yosef Dov HaLevi Soloveitchik (R. Lichtenstein's father in law) “I remember my father used to say, ‘leum’us [Zionism] is apikorsus“.